getnamingo/registry/README.md

 ### Current Status:

-We are thrilled to announce major progress in the development of Namingo as we edge closer to our full launch.
-All key system components, including the WHOIS, DAS, EPP, RDAP servers, and the control panel, are now fully implemented and operational.
-These crucial elements have not only been successfully integrated but have also undergone basic QA and security testing.

-In terms of system performance, Namingo has been tested with up to 150,000 domains and runs efficiently on a VPS with 2 cores, 4GB of RAM, and a 100GB SSD.
-Additionally, this volume of domains occupies just a bit more than 1 GB of the database.
+We've completed the core development of Namingo, including WHOIS, DAS, EPP, RDAP servers, and control panel.
+The system handles 150,000 domains efficiently (on a VPS with 2 cores, 4GB of RAM, and a 100GB SSD) and has passed basic QA and security tests.

-With these foundational components solidly in place, our focus shifts to the next vital stages of our project.
-We are now directing our efforts towards further testing and optimization to guarantee the highest standards of functionality and user experience.
-This phase is crucial in refining our system to its optimal state.

-Our efforts are also focused on:
+Current focuses:

-- Integrating support for the fee extension (RFC8748).
+- Fee extension (RFC8748) integration.

-- Implementing the launch phase extension (RFC8334).
+- Launch phase extension (RFC8334) implementation.

-- Adding support for the Trademark Clearinghouse (TMCH).

-We welcome developers and contributors to explore our issues for opportunities to help, or to contact us directly to discuss how you can contribute to the success of Namingo.
+We're currently in the phase of external testing and are aware that there might be bugs or incomplete features in the project.
+If you're able to identify and fix any issues, we encourage you to submit a pull request.
+If you're not sure how to fix an issue, please don't hesitate to report it to us, and we'll work on addressing it.
+Your contributions and feedback are valuable in helping us improve Namingo.
+For any inquiries or suggestions, feel free to reach out.

 ## Features